divyanair10/Orion-finance-transformation/00_orion_blueprint/orion_blueprint.md

 - Anything new introduced in an workstream — a person, an entity, a number — gets folded back into this document as a logged revision, not left orphaned in one project's files.

 ---

-*End of Orion Bible v2.1.
-Next: Workstream 1 — Month-End Close Transformation, opening with a current-state diagnostic built on Sections 6, 8, and 9.*